2021 is on track to be the deadliest on record for road rage, data shows - News Break

 2021 is on track to be the deadliest on record for road rage, data shows

-At times, driving on Michigan freeways can be a bit stressful, leading to tense situations or even arguments, and now more often than ever before, those arguments are ending in gunfire.
+At times, driving metro Detroit freeways can be a bit stressful, leading to tense situations or even arguments, and now more often than ever before, those arguments are ending in gunfire.

-A simple road rage incident led to gunfire last fall in Dearborn, the single bullet leaving a hole in the driver's side door barely missing Aboudy Elhadi.
+A simple road rage incident led to gunfire last fall in Dearborn, the single bullet leaving a hole in the driver side door barely missing Aboudy Elhadi.

 “It was ready to shoot.
-He just pulled it out and shot,” said Elhadi.
+He just pulled it out and shot,” Elhadi said.

 Elhadi was driving when he saw a car driving recklessly; he decided to roll down his window and exchange a few words, not thinking it would lead to gunshots.